Groups enjoy visiting the sites and attractions around Evansville, Indiana, including:

 The Atheneum was designed by world-renowned architect Richard Meier and serves as the visitor center for New Harmony, IN, and the surrounding region.
 Named for Athena, the Greek goddess of wisdom and the arts, the Atheneum features an orientation film, communal history exhibits and an observation deck.
 Tours of historic New Harmony are available from the Atheneum daily from March 15 through December 30.

 Audubon State Park, Henderson, KY.
 Workshops, hikes and crafts for all ages and all levels of interest on birds, birding and bird habitats.
 This festival is presented by John James Audubon State Park and Evansville Audubon Society.

 The Courthouse is one of the finest examples of Neo-Baroque architecture in the United States.
 Elegant, intricate sculptures carved from Indiana limestone sit above each entrance.
 Lavish marble floors and walls inside are accented by the black slate stairs and wrought iron railings that lead to the top story rotunda.
 The Old Courthouse was built in the 1890s and remains one of Downtown's premier architectural showplaces.

-Located in downtown and only 10 minutes from Evansville Regional Airport, The Centre offers 280,000 square feet of meeting space including 37,000 square foot column-free exhibition hall, 13,500 square foot ballroom, 2,571 seat auditiorium, 12 multi-function meeting rooms, full A/V services, catering and free high speed internet and parking.
-The Centre can host every convention or meeting, large or small.
-It is exceptional by design and offers wide-open spaces, versatility, and accessibility with state-of-the-art amenities.
+Located in downtown and only 10 minutes from Evansville Regional Airport, Old National Events Plaza offers 280,000 square feet of meeting space including 38,000 square foot column-free exhibition hall, 14,000 square foot ballroom, 2,500 seat auditiorium, 12 multi-function meeting rooms, full A/V services, catering and free high speed internet and parking.
+Old National Events Plaza can host every convention or meeting, large or small.
+It is exceptional by design and offers wide-open spaces, versatility and accessibility with state-of-the-art amenities.

 Corner of Second & Sycamore Streets, Evansville, Indiana 47708